Skip to main content

 Do local parcel taxes disappear if I have the Homeowners’ Exemption?

 Usually not.
-The BOE explains that direct levies, parcel taxes, and special assessments are separate line items and often stay on the bill unless the local measure created its own exemption.
-The San Francisco Treasurer’s page is a good example of how one city can have some parcel taxes with senior exemptions and others without any exemption at all.
+Direct levies, parcel taxes, and special assessments are separate line items.
+They stay on the bill unless the local measure has its own exemption and you qualify.

 Where should I start if I do not know which office handles my problem?

-Use the official county contacts page.
-Call the assessor if your question is about exemptions, assessed value, or Proposition 19.
-Call the tax collector if the question is about the bill, payment deadlines, or installment plans.
-Call the clerk of the board if you need a formal appeal form.
-Call the State Controller at 1-800-952-5661 if the question is about PTP.
+Call the assessor for exemptions, assessed value, or Proposition 19.
+Call the tax collector for bills, payments, or installment plans.
+Call the clerk of the board for formal appeals.
+Call the State Controller at 1-800-952-5661 for PTP.

-• Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
+Editorial note: This guide is produced based on our editorial standards using official and other high-trust sources.
+We are not affiliated with any government agency, and this guide is not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.

 About the Authors